-- The opening must be framed on all four sides using the same size framing materials as those used in the wall construction. - SLP pipe A wall shield firestop must be placed on each side of an interior wall.
-A minimum 1-1/2 in.
-(38 mm) overlap of attached heat shields must be maintained. - DVP pipe A wall shield firestop is required on one side only on interior walls.
-If your local inspector requires a wall shield firestop on both sides, then both wall shield firestops must have a heat shield (refer to Section 16.B.) attached to them. - See Section 10.L. for information for regarding the installation of a horizontal termination cap.
+- The opening must be framed on all four sides using the same size framing materials as those used in the wall construction. - A wall shield firestop is required on one side only on interior walls.
+If your local inspector requires a wall shield firestop on both sides, then both wall shield firestops must have a heat shield (refer to Section 16.B) attached to them. - See Section 10.J. for information for regarding the installation of a horizontal termination cap.